 - Making the application mobile phone accessible

 A usable application is created!
 Although, the whole process is tedious and time-consuming.
-It generally takes 6–12 months of time.
+It generally takes around 6–12 months to implement these steps.

 With Salesforce, the developer isn’t worried about buying and setting up the hardware, installing the software, defining users, setting up means for reporting and analytics, building security around the application, and making it mobile phone accessible and social.
 As with Salesforce, all of these code components come as a single package.

 Developers can go ahead and create an application and release it to their clients.
 As they don’t need to worry about any of the core components, Salesforce has gradually increased their productivity.
 Now, they can straightaway build the application on the platform provided to them by Salesforce and release it onto the cloud.